MirelaBe/TreeAI/README.md

 Contact **Zhongyu Xia**, zhongyu.xia[at]usys.ethz.ch or Dr. Mirela Beloiu Schwenke, mirela.beloiu[at]usys.ethz.ch, if you are interested in making a data contribution and your data match the criteria outlined or if you want to help with the DL part.
 All data will be handled safely and securely under a strict data policy and will not be given to third parties without permission.
 We look forward to hearing from you.

-Zhongyu Xia, Mirela Beloiu Schwenke, Xinlian Liang, and Martin Mokros (Principal Investigators COST SNSF project, 3DForEcoTech)
+Zhongyu Xia, Mirela Beloiu Schwenke, Xinlian Liang, and Martin Mokros \
+(Principal Investigators COST SNSF project and 3DForEcoTech)

 Example of delineated individual tree species:
 ![image](https://github.com/user-attachments/assets/32c4ad82-0fb0-4e6f-9ea1-988200d37a5b) \
-Fig.1 a) Tree species delineation on RGB imagery, the colors show different tree species; b) example of attribute table containing key information of the delineated trees, such as the Latin names of the species, DBH, height.
+Fig.1 a) Tree species delineation on RGB imagery, the colors show different tree species; b) example of attribute table containing key information of the delineated trees, such as the Latin names of the species, DBH, and height.